studentkittens/lncs-pandoc/paper.md

 maintain a consistent, working state.

-Since dependencies are developed by their own respective developers, changes can result in broken Application programming interfaces (APIs) which result in broken compilations or in more subtle changes where the API stays the same but behaves slightly different.
+Since dependencies are developed by their own respective developers, changes can result in broken application programming interfaces (APIs) which, in the simple case, result in failed compilations or in more subtle changes where the API stays the same but behaves slightly different.
 In any case the software will be broken under certain circumstances, causing bug reports by the user.
-The exact circumstances where the error occurs is often hard to reproduce for the developer, often leading to a ``cannot reproduce`` state of the bug report.
+The exact circumstances where the error occurs is often hard to reproduce for the developer, often leading to a ``'cannot reproduce'`` state of the bug report.

-Current state of the art is using hardware virtualization techniques which solves the problem above, but with major drawbacks for the user.
+Current state of the art is using hardware virtualization techniques to solve the problems above, but with major drawbacks for the user.
 On the one hand the virtual images created by tools like VirtualBox @virtualbox or VMWare
 @vmware are very huge (often several Gigabyte in size) and therefore hard to transfer.
 Additionally they are usually not versioned, so the full image needs to be transferred on every update.
-Furthermore, virtualized applications usually run slower than native applications - which is especially tough for scientific usage.
+Furthermore, virtualized applications usually run slower than native applications - which is unacceptable for e.g. scientific usage.

 Many developers are not even fully aware of these difficulties.
 The software is